-Transactions in currencies other than the Group's and the Company's functional currency ["foreign currencies" are recorded in the functional currency using the exchange rates prevailing at the dates of the transactions.
+Transactions in currencies other than the Group's and the Company's functional currency ("foreign currencies") are recorded in the functional currency using the exchange rates prevailing at the dates of the transactions.
 At each reporting date, monetary items denominated in foreign currencies are translated at the rates prevailing on the reporting date.
+Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing currencies are translated at the rates prevailing on the reporting date.
 Non-monetary items carried at fair value that are denominated in foreign currencies are translated at the rates prevailing on the date when the fair value was determined.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are not translated.
 Exchange differences arising on the settlement of monetary items, and on the translation of monetary items, are included in profit or loss for the period.
 Exchange differences arising on the translation of non-monetary items carried at fair value are included in profit or loss for the period except for the differences arising on the translation of non-monetary items in respect of which gains and losses are recognised directly in equity.